-Notes to Required Supplementary Information For the Year Ended June 30, 2017
+Notes to Required Supplementary Information - Pension For the Year Ended June 30, 2018

 Changes of benefit terms - There have been no actuarially material changes to the System benefit provisions since the prior actuarial valuation.
 The 2014 valuation includes Hybrid Retirement Plan members for the first time.
 The hybrid plan applies to most new employees hired on or after January 1, 2014 and not covered by enhanced hazardous duty benefits.
-Because this is a fairly new benefit and the number of participants was relatively small, the impact on the liabilities as of the measurement date of June 30, 2016 are not material.
+Because this is a fairly new benefit and the number of participants was relatively small, the impact on the liabilities as of the measurement date of June 30, 2017 is not material.

-Changes of assumptions - The following changes in actuarial assumptions were made effective June 30, 2013 based on the most recent experience study of the System for the four-year period ending June 30, 2012:
+Changes of assumptions - The following changes in actuarial assumptions were made effective June 30, 2016 based on the most recent experience study of the System for the four-year period ending June 30, 2016:

-Largest 10 - Non-LEOS:
+Largest 10 - Non-Hazardous Duty: